Marvhil/Marvhil/README.md

 - 👋 Hi, I’m @Marvhil
 - 👀 I’m interested in anything related to science
-- 🌱 I’m currently learning science education
+- 🌱 I’m currently learning general science education
 - 💞️ I’m looking to collaborate on making concepts for educational apps
 - 📫 How to reach me ... marvhill06@gmail.com